Did Grauballe Man Become a Climate Victim?

-- Sustainability is simply a vital factor when we make decisions.
+- Sustainability is simply a vital factor when we make choices.
 It is not a discussion - it is a basic term, says CEO, Mads Kähler Holst.

 Therefore, it is no coincidence that the Museum made a sustainable choice by investing in refurbished IT equipment from Nordic Computer in stead of damaging the climate by investing in new equipment.
-And now two refurbished storage systems and three servers are implemented in the museum's datacenter that saves 11 ton CO2 each year.
+And now two refurbished storage systems and three servers are implemented in the museum's datacenter that save 11 tons CO2 each year.